pjungwir/ruby-style-guide/README.md

       end
     end

-    # best of all, though, would to define_method as each findable attribute is declared
+    # best of all, though, would be to define_method as each findable attribute is declared
     ```

 ## Misc

 * Write `ruby -w` safe code.
-* Avoid hashes as optional parameters.
+* Suspect hashes as optional parameters.
 Does the method do too much?
-* Avoid methods longer than 10 LOC (lines of code).
-Ideally, most methods will be shorter than
+* Avoid methods longer than one screen.
+Most should be far smaller.
-  5 LOC.
-Empty lines do not contribute to the relevant LOC.
+* Factor code into methods with descriptive names,
+  but only to meet some goal like encapsulation, DRY, etc.
+  Don't make your reader trace through a bunch of different methods unnecessarily.
 * Avoid parameter lists longer than three or four parameters.
 * If you really have to, add "global" methods to Kernel and make them private.
 * Use class instance variables instead of global variables.